The 4 profit modes

 The pink curve converges toward the purple one

 The more your volume grows, the closer the probability of having hit each multiplier gets to the long-term reality.
-So the pink curve gradually catches up with the purple one: at 100,000 Spins the two values are nearly identical, at 10,000 the gap can still be significant.
+So the pink curve gradually catches up with the purple one: at 100,000 Spins the two values are practically on top of each other, at 10,000 the gap can still be significant.

-EV Multi Profit (orange curve): your theoretical profit based only on the multipliers you actually hit, neutralizing all-in variance.
+EV Multi Profit (orange curve): your theoretical profit based only on the multipliers you actually got, neutralizing all-in variance.
 It answers the question:

-If I had won every Spin I was supposed to win, how much would I have earned with the multis I actually hit?
+If I had won every Spin I was supposed to win, how much would I have made with the multis I actually hit?

 Concrete example

-Imagine you get lucky and hit a x1000, but you lose the Spin despite being the favorite to win it.
-The orange curve will rise sharply, because "you should have won all that money."
-But this curve doesn't take into account the fact that you got lucky having that x1000 in the first place.
-The purple and pink curves, on the other hand, do take it into account and would barely have moved in the same situation.
+Imagine you get lucky and hit an x1000, but you lose the Spin even though you were the favorite to win it.
+The orange curve is going to shoot up, because "you should have won all that money".
+But this curve doesn't account for the fact that you were lucky to get that x1000 in the first place.
+The purple and pink curves do account for it, and would barely have moved in the same situation.

-By default, we recommend watching only the blue and pink curves.
+By default, we recommend watching the blue curve and the pink curve only.

-The two other curves (purple and orange) we just covered remain useful, but only for certain specific analyses.
+The two other curves (purple and orange) we've just covered remain useful, but only for certain specific analyses.

-These two curves are covered in depth in the Bankroll curve chapter, where we'll see how to read the gaps between the four curves, enable projections, and spot good or bad runs.
+These two curves are covered in depth in the chapter The Bankroll curve, where we'll see how to read the gaps between the four curves, enable projections, and spot good or bad runs.

 Key takeaways